xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

    * Preconditions:

-     * The experiment designs must respect the constraints on encoding class and fairness as set out in Block 3 and Block 6.
+     * The experiment designs must respect the constraints on encoding class and fairness as set out in Sections 3 and 6.

 ### 8.2 Direct reuse targets

 1. Target: Q121 (BH_AI_ALIGNMENT_L3_121)

    * Reused components: `InterpretabilityTensionFunctional_Q123`, `ConceptProbeLibrary_Q123`.
-   * Why it transfers: alignment scenarios often require knowing when internal representations for value related concepts are interpretable and stable.
+   * Why it transfers: alignment scenarios often require knowing when internal representations for value-related concepts are interpretable and stable.
 Q123 supplies a way to score and monitor this.
-   * What changes: observables are focused on value aligned circuits and representations rather than general task behavior.
+   * What changes: observables are focused on value-aligned circuits and representations rather than general task behavior.

 2. Target: Q122 (BH_AI_CONTROL_L3_122)